digital-land/technical-documentation/docs/architecture-and-infrastructure/architecture-decision-records/index.md

    - The decision of which environments a collection runs in is version-controlled in the specification, rather than managed manually in the Airflow UI.

 2. **Negative Outcomes:**
-   - Datasets added to the specification without an explicit `availability` value will silently produce no DAG in any environment.
+   - Datasets added to the specification without an explicit `environment` value will silently produce no DAG in any environment.
 Data Design must set this field when creating new dataset `.md` files.

 ## 23. Squash commits when merging to main